 If you’re ready to take your exploration further, you’re less than 60 miles from both Mount Rushmore National Memorial and Crazy Horse Memorial.
 If you’re going near the end of the day, check out Mount Rushmore’s nightly lighting ceremony or Crazy Horse Memorial’s nightly (between May 25 and Sept.
 30) Legends in Light Laser Show or twice-a-summer night blasts.

 People tend to get thirsty while they explore.
-The best place to solve that problem is at Dakota Shivers Brewing, a local brewery that features delicious beer and a warm, welcoming atmosphere.
+Lead has a delicious solution.
+Quench your thirst at Dakota Shivers Brewing, a local brewery that features delicious beer and a warm, welcoming atmosphere.
 Growlers and crowlers (32 oz. cans filled on-site and easily recycled after consumption) are available, allowing you to enjoy some of the best beer in the state even after your trip has ended.

 For dinner, explore one of the aforementioned burger spots or head to the Stampmill Restaurant & Saloon, where the pork chop with rosemary, fennel seeds, garlic, black pepper and a grenadine glaze will have you understanding why people have been going there for supper (it’s how we say it in the Midwest) since 1897.